VinPal5554/VinPal5554/README.md

 Currently I am working on creating a game using the Unity Engine.
 I have a Devlog where you can follow my progress [here!](https://infernalarena.wordpress.com/)

-I am currently looking for work in the technology space!
+I am also looking for work in the technology space!
 Feel free to contact me on [Linkedin](https://www.linkedin.com/in/vinay-kirk-pal/) or via my email vinaypal5555@gmail.com

 ## Languages:
 [![My Skills](https://skillicons.dev/icons?i=java,r,py,cs,html,css,js)](https://skillicons.dev)